bitnami/charts/bitnami/appsmith/README.md

 | `mongodb.arbiter.enabled`       | Enable Arbiter nodes in the ReplicaSet                 | `false`      |

-See https://github.com/bitnami-labs/readme-generator-for-helm to create the table
+See https://github.com/bitnami-labs/readme-generator-for-helm to create the table.

 The above parameters map to the env variables defined in [bitnami/appsmith](https://github.com/bitnami/containers/tree/main/bitnami/appsmith).
 For more information please refer to the [bitnami/appsmith](https://github.com/bitnami/containers/tree/main/bitnami/appsmith) image documentation.